 What is Dial-A-Ride?

 The Dial-A-Ride System includes programs that focus on specialized populations including elders, persons with disabilities, low-income families and individuals, as well as the visually impaired.
 If you are eligible for Medicaid, Reach Up, are aged 60+ or have a disability, you may be eligible for FREE transportation.
-More than 40 Volunteer Drivers work with ACTR to provide these rides.
+Nearly 40 Volunteer Drivers work with ACTR to provide these rides.
 Volunteer Drivers are reimbursed for mileage only and donate time.

 Am I eligible for a ride?